mmshahria/GlassboardTech-API-Reference/Entities/GET List Entities.md

 The legal entity's official formation date.

 <strong>page<strong> `number`
-The total number of page.
+The current page of results returned for the API call.
 This can be specified as a query string parameter.

 <strong>perPage<strong> `number`
-The total count of Entities returned per page.
+The number of Entities or results returned per page.
 This can be specified as a query string parameter.

 <strong>totalCount<strong> `number`
-Total count of the Entites returned.
+Total count of the Entites or results returned.